Flora Masson

-Flora Masson RRC (1856 – 1937) was a Scottish-born nurse, suffragist, writer and editor.
+Flora Masson RRC (1856 – 1937) was a Scottish nurse, suffragist, writer and editor.

 Early life

 Flora Masson was born in Edinburgh.
 She was first of three daughters of professor David Masson and suffrage campaigner Emily Rosaline Orme.
 Her father was chair of the English department at the University of Edinburgh.
 Her younger brother was a scientist, David Orme Masson, and her younger sisters were Helen and suffragist and writer, Rosaline Masson.
 Their aunt, Eliza Orme, was the first woman to earn a law degree in England.

 Because of her parents' social connections, Masson met Elizabeth Barrett Browning, Thomas Carlyle, Coventry Patmore and James Barrie in her youth, and heard Charles Dickens read from Oliver Twist, among other acquaintances with notables of the nineteenth century.

 Flora Masson trained as a nurse at St. Thomas's Hospital, London.

 Career

 Nursing

 Masson worked at the Radcliffe Hospital, Oxford and the Eastern Fever Hospital, Homerton (now Homerton University Hospital) as a matron.
 Masson was matron of the Red Cross hospital near Rosewell during World War I. Masson was awarded the Royal Red Cross of the 1st class "in recognition of valuable services under 'The British Red Cross Society', or 'Order of St. John of Jerusalem in England', rendered in connection with the war".
 Masson was a close friend and professional colleague of Florence Nightingale, who supported Masson's promotion to Matron and in disputes with hospital administration and medical leaders around competency of staff; Nightingale arranged for practical support and influenced decisions made.